pavankumar0077/103229-PavanDasari/README.md

 # Terraform AWS EC2 Instance

-This repository contains Terraform configurations to deploy EC2 instances on AWS following best practices, with support for right-sizing, autoscaling, and cost tracking.
+This repository contains Terraform configurations to deploy EC2 instances on AWS following best practices, with support for right-sizing, autoscaling, cost tracking, and AWS Secrets Manager integration for sensitive data.

 ## Project Structure